alloydwhitlock/huey/README.md

 ## TODO
 This is the author's current TODO list for Huey.
 It won't impact your use of Huey.
 If you run into an issue and it's in the list, be assurred it's being looked into.

-- Current page in navigaiton
-- Current title + main page title
-- RSS (index.xml)
+- Children pages will show active for parent in menu

 ## Theme Configuration